Phone: (443) 599 8488

 Multiply the cost per year by 10 (for the next 10 years) and ask yourself what you would rather do with that much money.

-And this doesn't include other possible costs, such as higher costs for health and life insurance, and likely health care costs due to tobacco related problems.
+And this doesn't include other possible costs, such as higher costs for health and life insurance, and likely health care costs due to tobacco-related problems.

 Smoking is less socially acceptable now than ever.

-Today, almost all workplaces have some type of smoking rules.
+Today, almost all workplaces have some type of smoking rule.
 Some employers even prefer to hire non-smokers.
 Studies show smoking employees cost businesses more because they are out sick more.
 Employees who are ill more often than others can raise an employer's need for costly short-term replacement workers.
 They can increase insurance costs both for other employees and for the employer, who often pays part of the workers' insurance premiums.
 Smokers in a building also can increase the maintenance costs of keeping odors down, since residue from cigarette smoke clings to carpets, drapes, and other fabrics.

 Landlords may choose not to rent to smokers since maintenance costs and insurance rates may rise when smokers live in buildings.